APPLICATIONS INVITED: IPE Student Sponsorships for All Together Better Health Conference, Auckland, 03-06 Sept 2018

 In brief, the report describes how, during 2017, the establishment of the IPE Centre with core and campus-based governance, leadership and administrative staffing, has accelerated IPE awareness and activity across all Divisional sites.
 From this base, the focus for 2018 will be on developing curriculum, policy and funding models central to the achievement of 2019 strategic goals.

-An IPE Concept Paper has been developed to guide IPE policy development, curriculum development and delivery across the Division.
+An IPE Concept Paper (April 2017) was developed to guide IPE policy development, curriculum development and delivery across the Division.
 The paper draws on a review of IPE literature and models from other countries and institutions, to formulate process and conceptual models.

 - IPE in the Health Sciences Division: A Concept Paper (PDF 913 KB)